US STOCKS-Wall St rises on rebound hopes despite jump in virus cases

 By C Nivedita and Medha Singh

-July 8 (Reuters) - Technology shares boosted Wall Street’s main indexes on Wednesday as early signs of an economic rebound dominated over fears of another lockdown due to a jump in coronavirus cases across the country.
+July 8 (Reuters) - Technology shares boosted Wall Street’s main indexes on Wednesday as early signs of an economic rebound offset fears of another lockdown due to a jump in coronavirus cases across the country.

 “We expect the tug of war between better economic data and concerns over rising COVID-19 cases to continue through the month unless we get better daily virus numbers, and/or news on a vaccine,” said Art Hogan, chief market strategist at National Securities in New York.

-The Nasdaq notched an intraday record high on Tuesday but all the three main stock indexes finished lower as investors booked profits following a strong run on the back of upbeat economic data.
+The Nasdaq notched an intraday record high on Tuesday but all the three main stock indexes finished lower as investors booked profits following a strong run on the back of upbeat economic data over the last few days.

 Bolstering hopes of a post-pandemic rebound, analysts said any setback in business activity due to the recent surge in infections would be short term, leaving their long-term forecasts for economic growth unchanged.

-Markets also appeared to be in a wait-and-see mode before the beginning of the second-quarter earnings season, which kicks off next week with reports from big Wall Street banks.
+Markets also appeared to be in a wait-and-watch mode before the beginning of the second-quarter earnings season, which kicks off next week with reports from the big Wall Street banks.

+Quarterly earnings for S&P 500 companies are expected to plunge about 43% year-on-year, according to IBES Refinitiv data.

+“Wall Street is looking ahead to 2021 earnings and pretty much ignoring 2020,” said Sam Stovall, chief investment strategist at CFRA Research in New York.

-Technology sectors firmed 1.2%, the most among ten of the 11 major S&P sectors trading higher.
+Technology sectors firmed 1.2%, the most among the 11 major S&P sectors.

-Allstate Corp slipped 2.1% as the U.S. insurer said it would buy National General Holdings Corp for about $4 billion in cash, scaling up its auto insurance business at a time when the coronavirus has crushed traffic on roads and reduced claims.
+Allstate Corp slipped 3.2% as the U.S. insurer said it would buy National General Holdings Corp for about $4 billion, scaling up its auto insurance business.
+National General shares surged 64.6%.

-Advancing issues outnumbered decliners by a 2.86-to-1 ratio on the NYSE and a 2.50-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.46-to-1 ratio on the NYSE and a 1.40-to-1 ratio on the Nasdaq.

-The S&P index recorded 13 new 52-week highs and no new low, while the Nasdaq recorded 69 new highs and 10 new lows.
-(Reporting by C Nivedita and Medha Singh in Bengaluru; Editing by Maju Samuel)
+The S&P index recorded 16 new 52-week highs and no new low, while the Nasdaq recorded 78 new highs and 13 new lows.
+(Reporting by C Nivedita and Medha Singh in Bengaluru; Editing by Maju Samuel ad Shounak Dasgupta)